 We partner with Wells Fargo and CareCredit for financing options to those who qualify.
 Each provides a 0% interest option should the patient choose.
 Visit our financing page for more information.

 What services do you currently offer?

-Amdahl Hearing offer a full range of audiological services, including hearing evaluations, tympanometry, hearing aid assessment, fitting, and many other services.
+Amdahl Hearing offers a full range of audiological services, including hearing evaluations, tympanometry, hearing aid assessment, fitting, and many other services.
 However, one of our most important services is counseling our patients and their families on the implications of hearing loss and how best to communicate.